Free AI Food Scanner & Calorie Checker

 Next, the model estimates portion size from visual cues: plate area, food volume, relative object size, and how ingredients overlap.
 It then maps each food item to typical nutrition values and sums the calories and macros into a meal-level result, allowing you to estimate calories from food photos in seconds.

 AI food recognition performs best when the meal is well lit, unobstructed, and photographed from a natural angle.
-For privacy, photos are deleted after analysis.
+For your privacy, meal photos are removed once the food and calorie analysis is complete.

 How to Use an AI Calorie Scanner